2013 Burrows Cave Hoax Update:

 It's not a government conspiracy to forbid helicopters from flying too

 close to the bottom of parts of the Grand Canyon as it's too

-example of the Federal Aviation Administration's common
+dangerous and a shining example of the Federal Aviation

-government plane is standard paranoid conspiracy
+alleged 2002 government plane is standard paranoid conspiracy

 zaniness.
 Wicked way cute helicopter pilot, though!

-Coming within inches of the edge of the Grand
+Coming within inches of the edge of the Grand Canyon (despite the

-casual-cool apparel) without so much as a set gloves or a rope or anything functional which
+casual-cool apparel) without so much as a set gloves or a rope or

-occurrence ...is simply poorly staged television.
+accident occurrence ...is simply poorly staged television.